Entry requirements

 The following Bachelor’s and professional Bachelor’s degrees meet the admission requirements if they contain a minimum of 7.5 ECTS within epidemiology and biostatistics – or if they complete the SDU Bridging course after admission:

-- Health related research methods (e.g., quantitative, and qualitative methods)
+- Minimum of 3 ECTS in Health-related research methods (e.g., quantitative, and qualitative methods)

 - Health related topics (e.g., health promotion, health behavior, health promotion, public health, and pathology, health interventions, digital health, health risks)